salimcodes/FarmTracka/README.md

 ## Model Training

-Train the model using the XGBoost classifier:
+The model underneath was trained using the RandomForest classifier:

-1. Initialize the XGBoost model.
+1. Initialize the RandomForest Classifier model.
 2. Train the model on the prepared dataset.

 ## Streamlit App Development